laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 - JOB MANAGEMENT
 - JOB ACCOUNTING
 - "Tasks"
+- "Submit a simple script to the cluster."
+- "Monitor the execution of jobs using command line tools."
+- "Inspect the output and error files of your jobs."
+- "Find the right place to put large datasets on the cluster."
 keypoints:
 - "The queuing system facilitates executing tasks"
+- "The scheduler handles how compute resources are shared between users."
+- "A job is just a shell script."
+- "Request _slightly_ more resources than you will need."
 ---
 This lesson requires the terminal.
 Our shell will be bash.